 Great companionship without the level of supervision younger pets require.
 A younger animal may require leash training (for cats, some will be okay with walking on a leash and harness) before you can take them outside.

 Typically, senior animals are already leash-trained and can explore the world with good manners in tow.
-Senior pets have also grown out of their more energetic phase, which means a lower likelihood of them biting and scratching your furniture.
+Senior pets have also grown out of their more energetic phase, which means a lower likelihood of destructive behaviour.

 4. Animal instincts remain